alexsanchez15/BloonsTDClone/README.md

 This is without maven/gradel, with manual javafx setup.
 Below instructs how to run

+Your terminal must support globbing for these steps to work, so some windows shells may have issues

 ### Running instructions:

 Download javafx SDK from https://gluonhq.com/products/javafx/ (21.0.2 is an older and now unsupported version at this time)